KhronosGroup/SPIRV-Guide/chapters/what_spirv_can_do.md

 As an intermediate representation, there is not much you can do with SPIR-V by itself.
 With any intermediate representation, there is a whole ecosystem around it for tools that both input and output SPIR-V.

+## Parts of the ecosystem

+### High Level Languages (HLL)

+Languages such GLSL, HLSL, Slang, OpenCL, etc are designed for developers to write their programs in.
+These languages can then be compiled into SPIR-V modules.

+### Client API

+API such as Vulkan and OpenCL use SPIR-V as an input and pass down to the hardware

+### Tools

+There are various tools that will consume SPIR-V to help debug, alter, visualize it.

 ![what_spirv_can_do_ecosystem.png](../images/what_spirv_can_do_ecosystem.png))

 ## Use with Vulkan